-As the lead designer at Krisp, I faced a key challenge: the product was being built feature-by-feature as new technology became available, resulting in a fragmented user journey and a lack of clear strategic direction.
-I took on a project to create a product vision that would unify our efforts, address user problems, and drive long-term strategy.
+At Krisp (~200 employees at the time), the core challenge was existential: built on a successful noise cancellation technology, the app was mostly invisible to users, easily lost as a feature rather than a standalone product.
+The company needed to find a killer app that could carry recognizable value to a wider audience and expand the total addressable market.
+But the product was being built feature-by-feature as new technology became available, resulting in a fragmented user journey and no clear strategic direction.
+I took on a project to create a product vision that would unify our efforts, address user problems, and point toward the right future.

 My goal was to prototype the future with a few compelling hero images and interactions, that would energize the team and allow for better prioritization.
 Partnering with a product director and a founder, I led a highly iterative, four-week process.
 I focused on exploring divergent ideas and converging on a solution based on feedback from stakeholders, our design team, and users.
 This fast, iterative approach was essential to validate our ideas quickly and get buy-in from the organization.